love481/Cross-modal-Contrastive-Learning-with-Asymmetric-Co-attention-Network-for-Video-Moment-Retrieval/README.md

 # CCL_ACB_VIDEO_MOMENT_RETRIEVAL
 Retrieve the moments(start and end timestamps) from the videos given sentence query.
 The paper is accepted in 2024 IEEE/CVF Winter Conference on Applications of Computer Vision Workshops (WACVW).
 We appreciate the contribution of the following [code](https://github.com/mxingzhang90/MSAT).
-The checkpoint for both datasets can be downloaded from the following [drive](https://drive.google.com/drive/folders/1WyxH4S46AKEJnOln7DxRys0QVURoVc5O?usp=sharing).
+The checkpoints for both datasets can be downloaded from the following [drive](https://drive.google.com/drive/folders/1WyxH4S46AKEJnOln7DxRys0QVURoVc5O?usp=sharing).

 ## Model architecture
 ![Video grounding model](Images/new_architecture_VTC_all.png)